Trade Signals are based on yesterday's high and low.

 The robot performs the following tasks:

-- Tracking and plotting the previous day's high and low price levels.
+- Tracking and plotting the previous day high and low price levels.

-- Sending one or multiple Buy Limit and Sell Limit orders at the previous day's Highest price with customized Stop-loss and Take-profit levels.
+- Sending one or multiple Buy Stop orders and Sell Stop orders at the previous day's highest price with customized Stop-loss and Take-profit levels.

-- Deleting the previous levels lines and cancelling the active Buy and Sell Limit Orders (if they have not been executed).
+- Deleting the previous levels lines and cancelling the active Buy and Sell Stop orders (if they have not been executed).

 - Plotting the new reference lines based on the new price levels (yesterday's highest and lowest price).

-- Sending Buy and Sell Limit orders based on the new price levels (yesterday's highest and lowest prices) regarding the user predefined parameters.
+- Sending Buy and Sell Stop orders based on the new price levels (yesterday's highest and lowest prices) regarding the user predefined parameters.